The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 Vents: None

-Pockets: Two waist pockets, 1 internal chest pocket
+Pockets: Two waist pockets, 1 external chest pocket

 Warranty / Return: Warranty Policy